 Of all the precious metals, gold is the most popular as an investment.
 Investors generally buy gold as a way to diversify risk, especially through the use of futures and derivatives contracts.
 The gold market is subject to speculation and volatility, just like other markets.
 Compared to other precious metals used for investment, gold has been the most effective safe haven in several countries.

+For those looking to invest in gold, conducting Gold IRA Research is essential to ensure a successful investment.
 Derivatives, such as forward contracts, futures and gold options, are currently traded on several exchanges around the world and on off-exchange (OTC) markets directly in the private market.
 More experienced investors who don't want to risk a large amount of capital could consider options on gold futures or options on a gold ETF.
 Compared to other commodities, gold is more accessible to the average investor, because a person can easily buy gold ingots (the true yellow metal, in the form of a coin or bar), at a precious metals dealer or, in some cases, at a bank or brokerage agency.
 While owning gold sounds great and can even be considered responsible during a stock market crash, investing in gold comes with some unique challenges and doesn't always yield the expected results.

 The fund's annual expenses, such as storage, insurance and administration fees, are charged by selling a small amount of gold represented by each certificate, so the amount of gold in each certificate will gradually decrease over time.
 Investors interested in a more liquid and low-cost entry into the gold market could instead consider mutual funds and exchange-traded funds that replicate commodity movements.
 Outside the U.S. In the US, several companies offer operations on the price of gold through contracts for difference (CFD) or allow margin bets on the price of gold.